Is a TFSA or RRSP Better?

 • TFSA: Over-contributing triggers a 1%/month penalty

-• RRSP: Withdrawals are taxed as income
+• RRSP: Withdrawals are taxed as income and can reduce government benefits

 • RRSP: Money is effectively locked until retirement